 Take your morning or evening stroll along part of the 42 kilometre Wiradjuri Track, which runs parallel with the Murrumbidgee River.
 The Wollundry Loop is 12.1 kilometres and winds its way along the river and around the Wollundry Lagoon in central Wagga.
 Chances are you will take it without even noticing!

 For those looking for some serious holiday ‘me-time’, enjoy a soak in a copper bath filled with liquids more commonly served in china or glass!
 After your coffee and chamomile or perhaps red wine soak, indulge in a massage, facial or body exfoliation in the historical surroundings at Circa 1929 day spa.

 For more information, please visit www.wagga.com.

 Do you have any tips to add to our Wagga Wagga travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Monica McInnes is a keen traveller and is always on the lookout for her next big adventure — even before the current one has concluded!
 Having recently returned from a three-month road trip with her young family through the Red Centre, the Kimberley, the Pilbara and along the Coral Coast, Monica is convinced that Australia is the most beautiful country on earth.
 She blogs about her travel exploits at Jiggety Jog.